ondrik/ondrik.github.io/_pages/publications.md

 * V. Havlena, O. Lengal, and B. Smahlikova.
 [Complementation of Emerson-Lei Automata](https://doi.org/XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX).
-In *Proc. of 28th International Conference on Foundations of Software Science and Computation Structures* --- [FoSSaCS'25](https://etaps.org/2025/conferences/fossacs/), Hamilton, Canada, volume 15691 of LNCS, pages XXX--YYY, 2025.
+To appear in *Proc. of 28th International Conference on Foundations of Software Science and Computation Structures* --- [FoSSaCS'25](https://etaps.org/2025/conferences/fossacs/), Hamilton, Canada, volume 15691 of LNCS, pages XXX--YYY, 2025.